how to get your tessera sanitaria

 Firstly, congratulations - you’ve arrived at the final step of Italian bureaucracy!
 The Tessera Sanitaria is the Italian Health Insurance Card that individuals can acquire to access the public Italian National Health Service (SSN – Servizio Sanitario Nazionale).

-UPDATE (16/01/24): Voluntary contributions for public healthcare access have increased from January 2024.
+UPDATE (16/01/24): Voluntary contributions for public healthcare increased from January 2024 as reflected in this article.
 Read more here.

 is it necessary?

-PRO TIP: To register for public healthcare, you need to already have a Permit of Stay (Permesso di Soggiorno).
-This means that a Tessera Sanitaria CANNOT be used to meet Visa entry requirements nor to obtain a Permit of Stay upon arrival in Italy.
-Non-EU students will first need a private insurance policy to apply for residency, after which point, any legal resident can then apply for the Tessera Sanitaria.
+PRO TIP: To register for public healthcare as non-EU citizen, a Permit of Stay (Permesso di Soggiorno) is required.
+This means that public health insurance cannot be used to satisfy entry visa requirements, nor to obtain a Permit of Stay upon arrival in Italy.
+Non-EU citizens will therefore require private health insurance in sponsorship of their initial visa, after which point, any legal resident can then enrol for public health insurance in order to obtain the Tessera Sanitaria.

 Step #1

-Gather your required documents: Passport, Codice Fiscale, proof of address, university enrolment notice / work contract.
+Gather your required documents: Passport, Codice Fiscale, proof of address, university enrolment / work contract.
+If you are a non-EU citizen, you will also require a valid Permit of Stay (Permesso di Soggiorno).

 Step #2